Guruprasad-G/Swarm-Exploration-and-Target-Searching/README.md

 ***
-# Welcome the Swarm Ecploration and Searching repo!
+# Welcome the Swarm Exploration and Target Searching repo!
 ***
 ## Brief Intro :

 ### Description :
-This is a simulation project under the title "Swarm Exploration and Searching", carried out by 3rd year ECE students of Don Bosco Institute of Technology, Bangalore as a mini project.
+This is a simulation project under the title "Swarm Exploration and Target Searching", carried out by 3rd year ECE students of Don Bosco Institute of Technology, Bangalore as a mini project.

 ### Software used : [Webots](https://cyberbotics.com/#cyberbotics)